ONSdigital/cell-key-perturbation/documentation/SML_UserDocs_CellKeyPerturbation_Py.md

 if both are left blank an error message will be returned.
 - record_key - a string containing the column name in 'data' giving the record keys required for perturbation.
-- ptable - a data.table containing the 'ptable' file which determines when perturbation is applied.
+- ptable - a pandas dataframe containing the 'ptable' file which determines when perturbation is applied.

 Example rows of a microdata table are shown below: